OriolFiblaSancho/OriolFiblaSancho/README.md

 [![MasterHead](header.png)](https://github.com/OriolFiblaSancho)
 ### Whoiam
 - ✨ A <b>web development</b> student from <b>Spain</b>.
-- ✨Constantly working on new projects that I will be uploading around here.
+- ✨ Constantly working on new projects that I will be uploading around here.
+- ✨ Currently learing React

 ### Thinks I like:
 - ✈️ Traveling